Photo Credit: JeffKat

 The dinette shown above is in a 2010 Newmar Ventana Class A Motorhome that’s home to a family of four plus their two English bulldogs.

 The owners said, “For our renovation, we wanted to work with what we had and give more of a ‘facelift’ to the outdated interior rather than completely redesign the layout.
-We’re not renovators by trade so this is our home to live in.”
+We’re not renovators by trade and this is our home to live in.”

 RV interior with unpainted cabinets